-**Please note: During the COVID-19 crisis, patients will not be able to visit the surgery and will be dealt with by telephone only.
-The following information will only apply when the COVID-19 crisis has ended.**
+Restrictions are currently in place during the COVID-19 pandemic and patients will not be able to visit the surgery unless requested to do so.
+Patients will be dealt with by telephone only until further notice.

 Please telephone the surgery between 08:30 - 11:00 if you would like an appointment for that day.
 There are also a limited number of appointments that are available if you would like to see a doctor at some future date.
 The Non clinical support team are here to answer any queries you may have.
 Please remember that at certain times of the day the telephones and waiting rooms can be very busy and that certain requests may have to be prioritised.
 Please be patient - our intention is always to help and answer as quickly as we can.
 New systems are being evaluated to help us improve the service.